orcfax/docs/docs/developer-manual/terms-of-service.md

 do not have the authority or agency to bind the entity, on whose behalf you are using the Services, to these Terms.

+## REVISION OF TERMS OF SERVICE
 We reserve the right, in our sole discretion, to modify these Terms from time to time.
-If we make changes, we will provide you with notice of such changes using commercially reasonable means, which is defined as taking the desired notification action without a material increase in costs incurred by Orcfax and the competitive environment in which such action occurs.
+If we make changes, we will provide you with notice of such changes using Commercially Reasonable Means, which is defined as taking the desired notification action without a material increase in costs incurred by Orcfax and the competitive environment in which such action occurs.
 Examples of such notice include providing a notice through the Website or updating the date at the top of these Terms.
 Unless